atom/atom/README.md

 1. Download `atom-amd64.deb` from the [Atom releases page](https://github.com/atom/atom/releases/latest).
 2. Run `sudo dpkg --install atom-amd64.deb` on the downloaded package.
-3. Launch Atom using the installed `atom` command.
+3. Launch Atom using the installed `atom` command from linux terminal.

 The Linux version does not currently automatically update so you will need to repeat these steps to upgrade to future releases.